fabacab/awesome-cybersecurity-blueteam/README.md

 - [Unfetter](https://nsacyber.github.io/unfetter/) - Identifies defensive gaps in security posture by leveraging Mitre's ATT&CK framework.
 - [Viper](https://github.com/viper-framework/viper) - Binary analysis and management framework enabling easy organization of malware and exploit samples.
 - [YARA](https://github.com/VirusTotal/yara) - Tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples, described as "the pattern matching swiss army knife" for file patterns and signatures.

+### Fingerprinting

+- [HASSH](https://github.com/salesforce/hassh) - Network fingerprinting standard which can be used to identify specific client and server SSH implementations.
+- [JA3](https://ja3er.com/) - Extracts SSL/TLS handshake settings for fingerprinting and communicating about a given TLS implementation.

 ### Threat signature packages and collections